 2 lenses through 1 interface

 The real test of any campaign is its results.
-This was a case where I was able to combine great design, user experience and results as 22% of the new car leads generated by the site went on to buy a new Subaru.
+This was a case where I was able to combine great design with a solid brand strategy it showed in the results of 56,000 new car buyer leads with 22% of the new car leads generated by the site went on to buy a new Subaru.